 The non-chemical methods covered in the guidance document includes the use of ionization such as the Aviation Clean Air (ACA) system and available through Peregrine.
 The ACA pathogen disinfection technology eradicates the COVID-19 virus, as well as neutralizing a host of other pathogens and it is the first and only ionization system approved for aircraft installation by aviation authorities, including the US FAA and EASA.

-Peregrine and ACA have joined forces during this time of COVID-19 to deliver Aviation Clean Air (ACA) system installation data and Supplemental Type Certificates (STCs) for a variety of business aircraft.
+Peregrine and ACA have joined forces during this time of COVID-19 to deliver ACA system installation data and Supplemental Type Certificates (STCs) for a variety of business aircraft.

-Peregrine-developed STC’s for the ACA system are also available for aftermarket installation in the Gulfstream G-IV and GIV-SP models, Falcon 50 and 900, Citation XL(S) and the Bombardier CL600 series family.
+Peregrine-developed STCs for the ACA system are also available for aftermarket installation in the Gulfstream G-IV and GIV-SP models, Falcon 50 and 900, Citation XL(S) and the Bombardier CL600 series family.
 Peregrine expects to announce additional air certification agency validations for these STCs to support greater accessibility to this technology.

 “This FAA/ EASA approved system implements continuous, layered defense, protecting aircraft passengers and crew by supplementing single-event cleaning procedures with an active, always-on system, effectively neutralizing harmful pathogens,” per David Rankin, Peregrine President.
 “The ACA ionization makes a real, proven and positive difference.”